 Viewing and Downloading Logs

-You can view the updates to assets on your webMethods.io MFT.
-By default, the search list is populated with the file transaction details of the current day.
-You can further filter the file transaction log based on criteria such as date and time, trigger source, status of the file transfer, search text, transaction ID, and file name.
+View the updates to assets in webMethods.io MFT.
+Filter the file transaction log based on criteria such as date and time, trigger source, status of the file transfer, search text, transaction ID, and file name.

 To view a file transaction log

-2. On the Transaction log page, you can filter the log based on the following criteria:
+1. Go to Logs > Transaction log and filter the log based on the following criteria:

 Field Description